hfiorillo/hfiorillo.github.io/_posts/2021-01-16-kubernetes-pi.md

 ---

-A how-to on deploying Kubernetes using k3s to a Raspberry Pi cluster.
+A how-to on deploying Kubernetes using k3s and Ansible to a Raspberry Pi cluster.

 # Kubernetes on Raspberry Pi